Mysticial/DigitViewer/README.md

  - Faster decompression of decimal digits by means of an integer invariant-multiply method.
  - Faster digit counts by brute-force parallel SIMD histogramming.
  - Cache blocking optimizations to reduce bandwidth consumption.

-y-cruncher v0.7.5 has already picked up a subset of these optimizations when writing out digits to disk at the end of a computation.
-The rest will be in v0.7.6.

 **New Features**